chrisdburr/ethical_assurance/_posts/2022-01-14-instructions.markdown

 ---
-title: Test Post
+title: Instructions
 author: chris
-excerpt: This is a short excerpt about a test post.
+excerpt: This post has some useful instructiosn for authors.
 image_path: /assets/img/placeholder.jpeg
 tags: philosophy ethics
-published: false
+hidden: true
 ---

-This is a test post, with some instructions about how to use some of the plugins that are enabled.
+This post has some instructions about how to use some of the plugins that are enabled on this site.

 ## Jekyll-Scholar